autogluon/autogluon/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: "[BUG]"
-labels: ''
+labels: 'bug: unconfirmed'
 assignees: ''

 ---

-- [] I have checked that this bug exists on the latest version of AutoGluon
+- [] I have checked that this bug exists on the latest stable version of AutoGluon
+- [] and/or I have checked that this bug exists on the latest mainline of AutoGluon via source installation

 **Describe the bug**
 A clear and concise description of what the bug is.